 Dogs for the Deaf places our dogs with qualified individuals who will benefit from the loyalty and companionship of a professionally trained dog.
 Applicants are screened carefully to ensure they will benefit from receiving one of our dogs and that they are willing and able to maintain the dog’s training and care for the dog after the dog is placed with them.

-There is a $50.00 application fee and a $500.00 Good Faith refundable deposit.
+There is a nonrefundable $50 application fee and a refundable $500 Good Faith Deposit.
 (This applies to Hearing Dogs, Autism Assistance Dogs, and Program Assistance Dogs only.
 For information on our adoptable Career Change Dogs, click HERE.)

 Click HERE for the HEARING DOG APPLICATION PACKET

 All applicants for Hearing Dogs must send in a copy of their medically based audiogram reflecting current level of hearing loss.
 This will be reviewed by the Placement Screening Committee.
 This panel is made up of Audiologists and professionals who work with people who are deaf or hard of hearing.
 Due to the fact that there are many different aspects to hearing loss, there is no exact degree of loss that can be given as the minimum for qualification.

 In-home interviews provide us with additional information on the applicants’ needs and lifestyles.
 A Dogs for the Deaf associate, from the applicant’s area, conducts this interview.
 All members of the household must be present for this interview appointment.

 After the interview is completed and returned to Dogs for the Deaf, the entire application packet will be carefully reviewed and a final decision made as to whether or not one of our professionally trained dogs is suitable for the applicant.